-Compared to other European countries, Portugal is one of the most affordable.
-A couple with a mid-range income will be able to live comfortably in Portugal’s interior cities for around €1,700 per month.
+Compared to other European countries, Portugal is exceptionally affordable.
+A couple with a mid-range income can live comfortably in Portugal’s cities for around €1,700 per month.
 A couple in Lisbon can live on around €2,000 per month.
-For a single person, you will be able to get by on €1,200 per month in Lisbon or Porto and even less in Portugal’s smaller towns.
+When it comes to the cost of living in Portugal for a single person, you can get by on €1,200 per month in Lisbon or Porto and even less in Portugal’s smaller towns.

 Is it cheaper to live in Portugal or in the USA?

 It is cheaper to live in Portugal than in the USA.
 Compared to other European countries, Portugal is one of the best places to consider in terms of affordability.